 - Bash Plate: Cracks and deforms on small hits, potentially leaving the motor vulnerable.

-Basically, if you land a 60’ jump (or misjudge it) or take hard hits on endless whoops, you will find your Talaria Sting will suffer.
+Basically, if you misjudge a big jump, land too hard, or take repeated hard hits on a whoops section, you will find your MX3 will suffer in several ways.
 The best way to avoid any issues is to reinforce the known weak parts.
 If you decide to upgrade to bigger power and hit the big jumps, then take the time to mod other important parts.

 Rusty’s verdict on more than a year of riding the Talaria Sting